 Whereas buying crypto on your own relies on having at least a basic understanding of the Web3 landscape, investing in an Ethereum ETF is as simple as investing in just about any other type of stock.

-As Ethereum ETFs are already available on some markets, licensed brokers may allow you to invest in them even if no spot or futures ETF exists in your jurisdiction.
+As Ethereum ETFs are now available on various markets, licensed brokers may allow you to invest in them even if no spot or futures ETF exists in your jurisdiction.
 This only takes a few steps:

 Why Bitcoin ETFs were approved before an Ethereum ETF